-At this stage of the project (route adoption) it would be speculative and infeasible to quantify project contributions to cumulative and indirect impacts created by new development such as air quality, habitat destruction, traffic congestion, aesthetics, and noise.
-Impacts associated with future actions are subject to the control of local jurisdictions and the responsibility to offset these impacts lies in the decision-making and policies of the local jurisdictions.
-These potential effects will be analyzed by Caltrans in a future environmental document addressing proposed roadway alignments within a corridor.
+Avoidance and Minimization: At this stage of the project (route adoption) it would be speculative and infeasible to quantify project contributions to cumulative and indirect impacts created by new development such as air quality, habitat destruction, traffic congestion, aesthetics, and noise.
+Impacts associated with future actions are subject to the control of local jurisdictions and beyond the control of the project proponent, and the mitigation responsibility lies in the decision-making and policies of the local jurisdictions.